 - Transportation, meals, lodging, and all materials are provided.

-An information session will be scheduled in May 2018.
-Learn how this institute has shaped opportunities for past participants and discuss any questions you might have.
+There will be an information session on May 21 at 4:00 p.m. in the Lease Crutcher Lewis Room, EMU 023.
+Learn how this institute has shaped opportunities for past participants and discuss your questions.

 Who is the Institute For?